tom-mi/python-dynamodb-geo/README.md

 ## Installation

-As of now, there is no PyPi package.
+As of now, there is no PyPI package.
 Install via
 ```
 pip install 'git+https://github.com/tom-mi/python-dynamodb-geo.git#egg=dynamodb-geo&subdirectory=src'
 ```